m-gagne/Tutorial--Windows-Azure--Ruby-on-Rails--Capistrano-3---PostgreSQL/tutorial.md

 ### Learn More

 Want to learn more?
-Hit up [windowsazure.com](http://windowsazure.com) for scenarios, documentation and tutorials, also why not check out [Microsoft Virtual Academy](http://www.microsoftvirtualacademy.com/product-training/windows-azure) which includes courses for Windows Azure.
+Hit up [windowsazure.com](http://windowsazure.com) for scenarios, documentation and tutorials, also why not check out [Microsoft Virtual Academy](http://www.microsoftvirtualacademy.com/product-training/windows-azure) which includes free courses for Windows Azure.

-Follow me for more on Windows Azure [@marc_gagne](http://twitter.com/marc_gagne)
+Follow me [@marc_gagne](http://twitter.com/marc_gagne) to learn more about Windows Azure, startups  and more.

 [clock]: http://mediafiles.w00t.ms/Images/Articles/uploads/2014/03/azure-ror-tutorial/clock_28.png